attila-tokes/edge-impulse-expert-projects/azure-ml-voice-to-text/README.md

 One way to do this is by using [**Azure Machine Learning Endpoints**](https://docs.microsoft.com/en-us/azure/machine-learning/concept-endpoints).
 Endpoints allows us to expose ML functionality over HTTPS endpoints, with features like SSL termination, authentication, DNS names and canary releases provided out-of-the-box.

-In order to deploy a ML Endpoint we need to setup two things: a [**Model**](https://docs.microsoft.com/en-us/azure/machine-learning/concept-train-machine-learning-model) and an [**Environment**](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-use-environments).
+In order to deploy an ML Endpoint we need to setup two things: a [**Model**](https://docs.microsoft.com/en-us/azure/machine-learning/concept-train-machine-learning-model) and an [**Environment**](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-use-environments).

 The **Model** contains a machine learning model packaged in some form.
 Supported formats are [Score Model](https://docs.microsoft.com/en-us/azure/machine-learning/component-reference/score-model), [MLFlow](https://mlflow.org/) and [Triton](https://github.com/triton-inference-server/server).
 The **Score Model** is the easiest option to implement.
-All we need is Python *"scoring file"* of the following form:
+All we need is a Python *"scoring file"* of the following form:
 ```py
 # The init() is called once at start-up
 def init():